 The only way you’ll get the full tax advantages of 401K real estate investing is by hiring a property management company.
 You can’t be the one managing your rental property when it’s purchased using your 401K/self-directed IRA.
-This differs from traditional rental property investing, though you can still purchase a property that’s a vacation rental (it doesn’t just have to be for long-term tenants).
+This differs from traditional rental property investing, though you can still purchase a vacation rental property (it doesn’t just have to be for long-term tenants).

 Similarly, you cannot live in a 401K/IRA property.
 You can’t vacation in it, and you also can’t pay for renovations or other sweat-equity.
 Again, do some thorough research on the rules beforehand (or hire a tax advisor) because you could otherwise miss out on tax breaks.

-*Bonus* #6 You can find your next investment property right here at RealtyHive.
+*Bonus* #6 You can find your next investment property here at RealtyHive.

-RealtyHive connects highly motivated sellers and buyers through our time-limited events, with properties for sale around the world!
-Whether you’re looking for a gorgeous condo to turn into an Airbnb in Thailand or want to rent out apartments or houses for families, you can find real estate potential here.
+RealtyHive connects highly motivated sellers and buyers through our time-limited events with properties for sale worldwide!
+Whether you’re looking for a gorgeous condo to turn into an Airbnb in Thailand or want to rent apartments or houses for families, you can find real estate potential here.
 Look through our listings today!